collective/collective.spaces/README.rst

 * Ability for users to self-create Spaces
 * Each Space appears as a sub-site
 * Customisable logo per-Space
-* Ability for site administration to customise Space template
+* Ability for site administration to customise a template used for new Spaces

 What this offers
 ================